javiergs/Artemis/README.md

 * jADAS version 4.0 logger capabilities to track errors in using Insight Headset

-> [!IMPORTANT]
-> jADAS version 4.1 it is possible to select the folder were local data will be stored; extra log messages added.
+* jADAS version 4.1 it is possible to select the folder were local data will be stored; extra log messages added.

 # Chatbot UX Project